 Director's Choice Award - 3rd prize

-ADA Award - Americans with Disabilities Act
+ADA Award for a captioned film - Americans with Disabilities Act